-Interactive discussions between the supervisor and the employee should be used to obtain the following information in order to assess the disability claim: (NOTE: The interactive process is usually between the supervisor and the employee.
+The interactive discussion(s) between the supervisor and the employee should be used to obtain the following information in order to assess the disability claim: (NOTE: The interactive process is usually between the supervisor and the employee.
 However, under certain circumstances, the assistance of the Disability Program Manager may be needed to engage in the interactive process with the employee.)